eq8/redbloom/CONTRIBUTING.md

 ### PR Hints

-Reference the issue number in your commit message e.g.:
+Reference the issue number in the footer part of your commit message e.g.:

 ```
-$ git commit -m '[#5] Make sure to follow the PR process for contributions'
+$ git commit -m 'docs(CONTRIBUTING.md): follow the PR process for contributions

+Closes #5'
 ```

 #### For large changes spanning many commits / PRs